Sucuri/sucuri-wordpress-plugin/readme.txt

 = Security Notifications =

 Having all these security features would be useless unless you were notified of the issues.
-This is why we have made available security notifications.
+This is why we have made available security alerts.
 We have also expanded the various security related events, to provide website owners more flexibility in regards to what they want to know about.
 As a website owner, you have the option to make these security alerts as quiet or noisy as you would like.

 = Sucuri CloudProxy Website Firewall (Add On Security Service) =